 Artificial intelligence will streamline and automate this process still further, allowing more informed and nuanced decisions to be made.

 Machine learning, the underlying process that makes AI systems work, is all about pattern recognition - assessing statistics and predicting likely outcomes based on them.
 This has happened, so that should happen.
-It’s a significant gain for debt collections, because it means AI can spot trends for defaulting loans and refine early response processes, including more detailed and personalised approaches to customers.
+It’s a significant gain for debt collections because it means AI can spot trends for defaulting loans and refine early response processes, including more detailed and personalized approaches to customers.

 AI is already being applied in the front office of financial institutions, detecting early risks at the credit scoring stage of loan applications.
-Credit scoring - a task which involves collecting data and comparing it to strict criteria - is ideally suited to AI.
-AI can also bring in consumption and transaction data to establish willingness to pay and responsibility from other sources, helping consumers with less developed credit records.
+Credit scoring - a task that involves collecting data and comparing it to strict criteria - is ideally suited to AI.
+AI can also bring in consumption and transaction data to establish willingness to pay and responsibility from other sources, helping consumers with less-developed credit records.

-AI also has the power to improve existing practice, by analysing data and highlighting areas of concern.
-Analysis of recorded calls and the data points they provide - specific uses of language by successful collections agents, common objections from debtors and how they’re best overcome - generates shareable best practice for the agency as a whole.
+AI also has the power to improve existing practice, by analyzing data and highlighting areas of concern.
+Analysis of recorded calls and the data points they provide - specific uses of language by successful collections agents, common objections from debtors, and how they’re best overcome - generates shareable best practices for the agency as a whole.
 Compliance violations can also be highlighted and predicted with machine learning, with particular language uses tagged for intervention and targeted coaching.

 AI is a tool, not a solution.
 The businesses who put it to best use, and make the most significant improvements in their debt collections operations, will be those who remain focused on their customers rather than their own systems.
-A process and system which use AI to understand, predict and empower customers to pay their debts will outperform one that’s used to catch them out.
+A process and system which uses AI to understand, predict, and empower customers to pay their debts will outperform one that’s used to catch them out.